Table of Contents

 The most frequent modes of presentation of the primary disease can be briefly touched upon as follows:

 |Clubbing||This clinical sign may or may not be present.|

-There is a subtle but definite clinical-radiological association.
-Classic presentation if present; more often than not; the tumor can be localized to a particular part of the lung.
+There is a subtle, but definite, clinical-radiological association.
+It is a classic presentation if present.
+More often than not, the tumor can be localized to a particular part of the lung.